 - Are Community Events Still Available?

-- What precautions are taken at community events to prevent the spread of infectious disease?
+- What precautions will be taken at community events to prevent the spread of infectious disease?

 - What about hours for students participating in the Work Based Learning Program?